FreeCAD/FreeCAD-documentation/wiki/Create_a_FeaturePython_object_part_I.md

 Now we can test our new object.
 Save your code and return to FreeCAD.
 Make sure you have opened a new document, you can do this by pressing **Ctrl**+**N** or selecting **File → New**.

-In the Python console type the following   *
+In the Python console type the following:

 ```python
 from fpo.box import box
 ```

-Now we need to create our object   *
+Now we need to create our object:

 ```python